Mailu/helm-charts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: "[FEATURE] - "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

+**Summary**
+Provide a short and clear summary of the feature request.

+**Problem Statement**
-**Is your feature request related to a problem?
-Please describe.**
+Is your feature request related to a problem?
+Please describe it in detail.
+For example, "I'm always frustrated when [...]"
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Proposed Solution**
+Describe the solution you'd like in detail.
+Highlight how it would solve the problem or improve the project.

+**Alternatives Considered**
+Describe any alternative solutions or approaches you have thought about, and explain why they may or may not be suitable.

+**Use Cases**
+Provide examples of use cases or scenarios where this feature would be beneficial.
+This helps illustrate its value.

+**Impact**
+Describe the potential impact of the feature.
+How will it benefit users, improve workflows, or enhance the project?

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Add any other relevant context, screenshots, or resources that might help clarify or support your feature request.

+**Priority**
+How important is this feature to you? (e.g., Low, Medium, High, Critical)